-- Brief essay questions on the field school application will ask you to outline your background in archaeology, your interest in this program, as well as how the program will assist you academically and in the future. - Must be at least 18 years old. - Approval from the Professor Kolb and the chair of the Department of Anthropology.
+- Brief essay questions on the field school application will ask you to outline your background in archaeology, your interest in this program, as well as how the program will assist you academically and in the future. - Must be at least 18 years old. - Approval from Professor Kolb or Balco and the chair of the Department of Anthropology.